survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ### Code Coverage

 **Code coverage** tells you how much of the code is covered by tests.
-The technique can reveal parts of the code that aren't being tested.
+The technique can reveal parts of the code that aren’t being tested.
 Those parts have unspecified behavior and as a result may contain issues.
-Code coverage doesn't tell anything about the quality of the tests, but it can be used to discover places to test.
+Code coverage doesn’t tell anything about the quality of the tests, but it can be used to discover places to test.

 To measure code coverage, you have to instrument the code first.
 You can find [Istanbul](https://www.npmjs.com/package/istanbul) integration for many test frameworks and Jest includes it by default. [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) comes in handy if you are using Babel.

 [Codecov](https://codecov.io/) and [Coveralls](https://coveralls.io/) hook into the coverage data and provide a badge to include in your README.
 They collect coverage for every pull request and post a comment explaining how a pull request would affect project coverage as you should maintain the current coverage at a minimum and ideally improve it.

-T> There's a [Codecov extension](https://chrome.google.com/webstore/detail/codecov-extension/keefkhehidemnokodkdkejapdgfjmijf) for Chrome that allows you to see code coverage through GitHub user interface.
+T> There’s a [Codecov extension](https://chrome.google.com/webstore/detail/codecov-extension/keefkhehidemnokodkdkejapdgfjmijf) for Chrome that allows you to see code coverage through GitHub user interface.

 T> Especially big and popular projects, such as [Esprima](http://esprima.org/test/ci.html), test their work against downstream, the other projects that consume their code.
 Doing this allows them to uncover bugs their own test suite fails to capture.

 ### Code Complexity

 As code evolves, it tends to become more complex.
 Dependencies form and the code will likely end up with hot spots that are fault prone.
 Understanding where those spots exist allows you work where it matters.
 The same idea applies to performance optimization.
-If you know what portion of your code contributes most to performance, you know it's worth optimizing.
+If you know what portion of your code contributes most to performance, you know it’s worth optimizing.

 Tools like [complexity-report](https://www.npmjs.com/package/complexity-report), [plato](https://www.npmjs.com/package/plato), and [jscomplex](https://www.npmjs.com/package/jscomplex) give this type of output.
 [ESLint has specific checks for complexity](http://eslint.org/docs/rules/complexity) [Iroh](https://maierfelix.github.io/Iroh/) performs runtime checks.

 ### Smoke Testing

 The idea of _smoke testing_ is to verify that vital functionality works in production.
 The purpose of these tests is to give high level idea of whether the application might be working or not.
-They are light to write and can be a starting point if the codebase doesn't have any tests yet.
+They are light to write and can be a starting point if the codebase doesn’t have any tests yet.
 You could for instance assert that the application runs.
 This can be done for example by logging in and out of the application after deployment to production.

 ### Code Size